makeme-a-bug/googlesheets/readme.txt

 For setup:
 1. you will need to create a project in the google api console
+2. then you will have to go to "Enable api and services" and activate "google drive API" and "google sheets API"
-2. after that you will have to go to "oauth conscent screen" and set that up
+3. after that you will have to go to "oauth conscent screen" and set that up
-3. then you will need to go to "credentials" and press on "+ create credentials" and create a "OAuth Client ID" but you will have to make sure that its a desktop application
+4. then you will need to go to "credentials" and press on "+ create credentials" and create a "OAuth Client ID" but you will have to make sure that its a desktop application
-4. after that download the json file and add it to root folder googlesheets and rename it to "credentials.json"
+5. after that download the json file and add it to root folder googlesheets and rename it to "credentials.json"